Chin-may02/CODSOFT/README.md

 Above displayed are the tasks I chose for the internship, simple programs of :
        1. Contact book
+       2. Calculator
-       2. Rock-Paper-Scissors game
+       3. Rock-Paper-Scissors game
-       3. To - Do list
+       4. To - Do list